mbay-ODW/MAC2C8Y/README.md

 Basically there are 4 major tasks:

 1. Listening on a network for new devices -> Listener
-3. The a devices registers inside the network mapped against a list of mac adresses -> Mapper
+3. If a devices registers inside the network mapped against c8y_Serial of the Idneity Service -> Mapper
 2. If a proper device was detectect, do something -> Event class
 4. Result needs to be send to C8Y -> sendData